pallab2o/stock-price-predictor/README.md

 This project was inspired by the need for a simple and user-friendly tool to predict stock prices and visualize the results.
 Special thanks to the Streamlit and Yahoo Finance communities for their contributions and support.

 ---

-Feel free to customize this README file based on your project's specific details and requirements.
-Let me know if you need further assistance!